 Be sure your syrup is cool before proceeding.
 A hot or warm syrup will cause the alcohol to evaporate.
 Combine the cool syrup with the lemon extract.
 As you do, the combined mixture will turn a pale and opaque.
 Once combined, your limoncello is basically finished.
 Pour it into a bottle and store in the freezer to chill.
 It will not freeze due to the high alcohol content.

 Limoncello can be enjoyed in shot glasses, fancy cordials or straight from the bottle!
 Once you make it yourself and understand how delicious and easy it is, you will want to make more for your friends.
-I like to give small bottles away as gifts or bring them to dinner parties.
+We like to give small bottles away as gifts or bring them to dinner parties.
 They make great holiday presents.
 Why not print up your own labels?
 Not satisfied with lemons alone, I have also made arancello which is the same thing only with oranges.
 Experiment.
 Share.
 Drink, and enjoy!